Welcome to today's edition of the Rush 24-7 podcast.

 And it all just bothers me that everything that seems to happen these days happens within a media context.

-That's that's how they're acting.
+That's how they're acting.

 They're just a bunch of spoiled brats.

-When you what it boils down to is they're upset that a little Corpus Christi reporter got this before they did.
+What it boils down to is they're upset that a little Corpus Christi reporter got this before they did.

 That's what they're upset about.

-They're so spoiled, they're used to being spoon-fed things.
+They're used to being spoon-fed things.

-Went out and found out what was going on rather than sit at the desk and wait for a phone call from some PR person, but that's apparently how most news is uh is made these days.
+Went out and found out what was going on rather than sit at the desk and wait for a phone call from some PR person, but that's apparently how most news is made these days.

 Here's a montage of Gregory badgering McClellan at the televised portion of the gaggle yesterday.

-Basically is at odds with the standard practice of how the president's own press operation in this White House notifies the public.
+The vice president made a decision about how the public should be notified that basically is at odds with the standard practice of how the president's own press operation in this White House notifies the public.

 Isn't that right?